 Because a project site can contain thousands of objects, and intersections with solar rays have to be calculated for every daylight hour of the year, the number of calculations that need to be computed can be significant.

 There are generally over 5,000 daylight hours for a given location.
 This means that, for each point on the roof, over 5,000 potential sun locations must be simulated, and a complex project site could require irradiance calculations for as many as 100,000 to 500,000 points!
-As you can imagine then, running these processes one at a time could sometimes be a lengthy process–especially for very large or complicated sites.
+So, as you can imagine, running these processes one at a time could sometimes be a lengthy process — especially for very large or complicated sites.

 That’s why Aurora’s computation team set about developing an approach to enable Aurora to run many of these computations at the same time.
 This was done by utilizing Graphics Processing Units (GPUs).